B20bob/PiNAS-LCD/README.md

 # PiNAS-LCD

+Python script written to dislplay free storage space on PiNAS server.

-Need to add libraries used in this project.
+*Need to add libraries used in this project.